-Dr. Steven Stosney23, an international authority on trauma and victimization, has developed a very useful template that will help you assess your current self-perception - how positively or negatively you view yourself.
-Dr. Stosney's normal approach goes much deeper, but some of the components will be very useful here.
-There are eight dynamics of self-perception listed below - the positive side on the left, and the negative side on the right.
+Dr. Steven Stosney22, an international authority on trauma and victimization, has developed a very useful template that will help you assess your current self-perception - how positively or negatively you view yourself.
+Dr. Stosney's normal approach goes much deeper, but some of the elements are useful here.
+There are eight dynamics of self-perception listed below: